pauarge/Document-Downloader/README.md

 #Document Downloader

 As a university student, I get most of the studying stuff through the Internet.
 Most professors give me a URL where I can download all the required files to work (mostly, PDF theory files).
-The problem is that usually in that pages there are lots of files, and manually download all of them
+The problem is that usually in that pages there are lots of files, and manually download all of them is a pain on the ass.

 I did this simple script to massively download files from a webpage which has all the links in it.